Article verified for Release 15.1 on December 8, 2025.

 - Prevent taking – If this option is enabled, the candidate must stop doing any of the listed violations to continue the test.

-- Set the Attempt termination timeout – This parameter determines the threshold for continuous violations after which the system will automatically terminate the candidate’s attempt.
+- Set the Attempt termination timeout – This parameter determines the threshold for continuous violations after which the system automatically terminates the candidate’s attempt.
 It’s important to note that if this value is set to zero, which is not recommended, the system will terminate the attempt as soon as a violation is detected.

 - Click the Save button to save changes.

-Note :Some of the applicable violations may be extremely sensitive, depending on the environment.
+Note: Some of the applicable violations may be extremely sensitive, depending on the environment.

 We recommend not enabling options such as “Conversation Detectedor Noise in Background”, as even minimal background sounds or normal environmental noise can trigger these violations.